 To see whether your component and also your ortho projection are georeferenced correctly, you can display orthophoto(s) in a Map view.
 You can change a view to the Map view by dragging the white button in the top-right corner of the layout cell area.
 In the Map view context tab, you can choose from several map providers.
 We have chosen OpenStreet Topo.

-To display one or more ortho projections, just select them in the 1Ds view and drag and drop them into the Map view.
+To display one or more ortho projections, just select them in the 1Ds view holding the Ctrl key, and drag and drop them into the Map view.

 You can use the button Frame control points in the Map view context windows to fit the area of control points into the view or the button Frame Images to fit the selected ortho projections into the view.
 To reset the zoom and position in the map to its default state press Reset view.

-You can display also orthophotos rendered in different coordinate systems in the Map view at the same time.
+It is also possible to display orthophotos rendered in different coordinate systems in the Map view at the same time.

-In the section Display, you can enable or disable to display all aligned cameras by the checkbox Cameras, residuals for each image by the checkbox Residuals and all ground control points by the check box Control Points.
+In the section Display, you can enable or disable to display of all aligned cameras by the checkbox Cameras, residuals for each image by the checkbox Residuals, and all ground control points by the check box Control Points.